Amazon Marketplace

 PFR (Provision for Receivables) is an accounting reserve for uncollectible receivables or potential payment defaults.
 Sellers must consider PFR in their financial models to create realistic cash flow forecasts.
 Excessive PFR indicates payment risks, while insufficient PFR leads to unrealistic profit projections.
 Professional sellers monitor PFR development alongside customer default rates.

-Open term pagePIB
+Open glossary pagePIB

 Perfect Inbound